dmp1ce/BTC-Privacy-Suite/README.md

 ```

 Then a client like Joule can be connected to the LND node using the `https://localhost:8080` URL.

-# Enabling overrides

-Only Tor, Bitcoin Daemon and LND are started considered core services.
-Everything else needs to be enabled using a Docker Compose override.
-To enable a Docker Compose override, create a `.yml` file in the `overrides` directory and then remember to use the `build.bash` and `start.bash` scripts when building and running docker-compose commands.

-Some supported overrides are explained in further detail.

-## Exposing Bitcoin Ports

-By default, bitcoin ports are only availble to the LND container.
-To expose bitcoin ports copy the `overrides/bitcoin-expose-ports.yml.tpl` to `overrides/bitcoin-expose-ports.yml`.
-This will allow `./start.bash` script to find the an additional configuration file for Docker Compose to load.

-To allow access from any computer (other than the one running docker) the `bitcoin.conf` needs to be modified to allow additional IP addresses such as the `rpcallowip=0.0.0.0/0` wildcard which will allow any IP address to use RPC.

 ## Electrum Server